Typhoid and paratyphoid - including symptoms, treatment and prevention

 Communicable Disease Control Branch (CDCB).
 A contact is any person who has been close enough to an infected person to be at risk of having acquired the infection from that person.

-- Commercial food handlers or those in childcare or health care settings cannot return to work until approval has been given by a doctor or the CDCB.
+- Commercial food handlers or those in childcare, health care or other residential care settings cannot return to work until approval has been given by a doctor or the CDCB.

-- People with typhoid or paratyphoid should not prepare food for others until their doctor has declared they are free of the disease.
+- People with typhoid or paratyphoid should not prepare food for others and avoid swimming until their doctor has declared they are free of the disease.

 - Vaccines are available and are recommended for travellers to certain areas.
 These vaccines are not completely effective, so it is still important to take care with food and drinks.
 See your doctor or a travel medicine expert before you travel for advice on protecting yourself from typhoid and other diseases.